 During his 30 years in Silicon Valley, Boris has represented many of the leading companies in the technology world, including Google, Facebook, Genentech, Netflix, Salesforce, and Hewlett-Packard.
 In addition, the individuals he has represented comprise an honor roll of innovators and entrepreneurs, including Marc Andreessen, Carol Bartz, Eric Benhamou, Marc Benioff, Herb Boyer, Sergey Brin, Vint Cerf, John Doerr, Carly Fiorina, John Hennessy, Steve Jobs, Arthur Levinson, Ray Noorda, Larry Page, Ross Perot, Eric Schmidt, Al Shugart, Robert Swanson, and Mark Zuckerberg.

 Boris has been at Wilson Sonsini Goodrich & Rosati in Palo Alto since 1986.
-Among other leadership roles, he has been a member of its board of directors and is a current member and past chair of the firm's Policy Committee.
+Among other leadership roles, he has served as a member of its board of directors and chair of the firm's Policy Committee.

 Boris has served as a lawyer-representative to the Ninth Circuit Judicial Conference, a member of the Ninth Circuit's Lawyer Representative Coordinating Committee, and co-chair of the lawyer representatives to the Northern District of California.
-Boris is active in TechNet, and has served on the board of directors of the Silicon Valley Campaign for Legal Services.
-In 2006, he was named to the International Advisory Board of the Israel Securities Authority, the Israeli equivalent of the U.S. Securities and Exchange Commission.
-Boris also has been elected a member of The American Law Institute.
+He is an elected member of the American Law Institute.